mutashimahammedrafi/BCDD-SUST/README.md

 ## License

-This dataset is released for academic and non-commercial use.
+This dataset is licensed under the MIT License.